sconwayaus/StevesSystemVerilogExtension/README.md

  * **Linting**: Checks your code against a number of [lint rules](https://chipsalliance.github.io/verible/lint.html) and provides 'wiggly lines' with diagnostic output and even offers auto-fixes when available.
+ * ***Configuration***: Linting configuration is now sourced from an SVN repo so that teams can work from the same set of rules. @see Prerequisites below.
  * **Formatting**: Offers Format Document/Selection according to the Verible formatting style.
 The 'look' can be configured if needed.
  * **Outline**: Shows the high-level structure of your modules and functions in the